Kirbologist/Raman-Scattering-Code-Conversion/README.md

 `lib` contains some third-party libraries; all original code is in the `src` folder.
 The original functions from the SMARTIES MATLAB package are listed in files by their prefix.
 These SMARTIES files include the `.hpp` files `smarties_aux`, `vsh`, `sph`, `rvh`, `slv` and `pst`.
 However, `sphEstimateDelta` is located in `rvh.hpp`, as otherwise, `sph.hpp` and `rvh.hpp` would depend on each other.
 Common typedefs, structs and functions are stored in the `core.hpp`, `core_mp.hpp`, `misc.hpp` and `misc.cpp` files, so it's worth reading those ones first.
 Template functions are all instantiated within `defs_*.cpp` files.
 The functions specifically for Raman scattering is in the `raman_elastic_scattering` files, and the main functions are located in the files `main.cpp`, `main_mp.cpp` and `utils.cpp`.

-Much of the code makes reference to equations from [`Mishchenko 2002`][3] or [`JQSRT 2013`][2], which can be found in the references section.
+Much of the code makes reference to equations from [`Mishchenko 2002`][5], [`JQSRT 2013`][3] or [`JQSRT 2015`][4], which can be found in [the references section](#references).
 A smaller user-guide for a more concise explanation of the theories and terminologies used can be found as the file ["SMARTIES User Guide.pdf"][2] with the original SMARTIES code.
 Most functions also return structs.
 The definition of these structs are given at the top of the file (sometimes of a different file), so more details for each struct can usually be found there.
 Functions or structs may also return or contain mathematical functions; this is done so by calculating the result of the function for many parameter values and tabulating these results in an Eigen::Array or Eigen::Tensor.
 The exact number of dimensions used depends on how many parameters there are to the function, but usually there are just 1 or 2 parameters for Arrays and sometimes 3 for Tensors.

 Some functions (especially the ones relating to the individual terms and coefficients of the multipole expansion of the electric fields) have parameters `n` and `m`, where `n` goes from 1 to `N` for some specified value of `N`, and `|m| <= n`.
 The two parameters are usually compressed down to one parameter, using what's called the 'p-index', where `p = n*(n+1) + m`.
 This also reduces the amount of dimensions needed to represent the function in an Eigen::Array or Eigen::Tensor.
 Unlike the original MATLAB code, and in this C++ code however, the case where `(n,m) = (0,0)` is included as padding.
 This case gives a p-index of 0 and makes it so that `P` (the number of possible p-indices) is equal to `(N+1)^2` instead of `N*(N+2)`.
 This case is included in C++ so that in the arrays/tensors representing these functions, the indices `0, 1, 2, ..., N` actually correspond to the value `n = 0, 1, 2, ..., N` and the indices `0, 1, 2, ..., P-1` actually corresponds to the indices the value `p = 0, 1, 2, ..., P-1`.
 In the original MATLAB code, this case wasn't included, since MATLAB uses index-from-1 instead of index-from-0.